forgestock/mrpassessment/docs/User-Training-Guide.md

 Navigate to **Inventory Management › Inquiries and reports › Inventory optimizer › MRP exception**.

+The **Summary tab** shows a donut of open exceptions by type — the shape of the workload at a glance before you dive into rows.
+Rows in the grid are colour-coded by severity (red High / amber Medium / green Low) and sorted by priority score by default.

 **Key columns:**

 | Column | Description |